Checklist #4 : Choosing a name for your business

 1. Build a shortlist of names

-Think about the style of name you want.
+Think about the style of business name you want.
 For example, should it:

 - Include your name or a geographical location?